-Although limestone appears in literally every daily product from cement to toothpaste.
+Although limestone is used in literally every daily product from cement to toothpaste.
 People still have a lot of confusion about it.

 Here are 6 frequently asked questions and answers about limestone.
 Let's dive into blog right now.